The Big Three: How to Decide Between CrossFit, OrangeTheory, and F45

 For CrossFit, you’re looking at between $150-200 a month.
 You’ll find heavier weights, more Olympic-style lifting, more gymnastics movements, and more of an emphasis on strength training than in an OTF or F45 studio.
-If you’re goal is to build muscle and strength, CrossFit is the best option for you.
+If you’re goal is to build your overall strength and conditioning, CrossFit is the best option for you.

 OrangeTheory Fitness studios vary by franchise, but most will cost you between $50-150 a month.
 OTF is more focused on cardio, as opposed to the heavy strength training in CrossFit.
 You’ll find more running and rowing in OTF than in the other two.
-If you’re goal is to lose weight, consider OTF above the other two.
+If you’re goal is to lose weight, OrangeTheory will get you where you want to be.

 F45 Training pricing varies by franchise.
 At F45 Flatiron in New York City, a limited monthly membership (ten sessions per month) costs $259 and an unlimited monthly membership is $349, while an unlimited membership at F45 Dallas Main Street costs $90 every two weeks.
 Many F45 studios offer a free one-week trial.

 F45 is technology-driven, with heart-rate monitors and televisions displaying exercises and workouts for you.
 The focus is on using your full body and multiple muscle groups to build and sculpt lean muscle that you'll need to use in your every day life.
-If your goal is to improve your athleticism (running, jumping, crawling, climbing, pushing, pulling, etc), while building lean muscle and losing fat, F45 is the best choice for you.
+If your goal is to build lean muscle and lose fat, F45 might be the best choice for you.